Tetra-Pak-APIs/TetraPak.AspNet/TetraPak.AspNet.Api/_docs/_code/TetraPak_AspNet_Api_Auth_TetraPakApiAuth.md

 your service is running in the "Development" runtime environment, regardless of the your configuration.
 This is to ensure you cannot accidentally deploy it to any other environment.
 #### See Also
-- [AddTetraPakJwtBearerAssertion(IServiceCollection, JwBearerAssertionOptions)](TetraPak_AspNet_Api_Auth_TetraPakApiAuth.md#TetraPak_AspNet_Api_Auth_TetraPakApiAuth_AddTetraPakJwtBearerAssertion(Microsoft_Extensions_DependencyInjection_IServiceCollection_TetraPak_AspNet_Api_Auth_JwBearerAssertionOptions) 'TetraPak.AspNet.Api.Auth.TetraPakApiAuth.AddTetraPakJwtBearerAssertion(Microsoft.Extensions.DependencyInjection.IServiceCollection, TetraPak.AspNet.Api.Auth.JwBearerAssertionOptions)')
+- [AddTetraPakJwtBearerAssertion(IServiceCollection, string?, JwBearerAssertionOptions?)](TetraPak_AspNet_Api_Auth_TetraPakApiAuth.md#TetraPak_AspNet_Api_Auth_TetraPakApiAuth_AddTetraPakJwtBearerAssertion(Microsoft_Extensions_DependencyInjection_IServiceCollection_string__TetraPak_AspNet_Api_Auth_JwBearerAssertionOptions_) 'TetraPak.AspNet.Api.Auth.TetraPakApiAuth.AddTetraPakJwtBearerAssertion(Microsoft.Extensions.DependencyInjection.IServiceCollection, string?, TetraPak.AspNet.Api.Auth.JwBearerAssertionOptions?)')

 <a name='TetraPak_AspNet_Api_Auth_TetraPakApiAuth_UseTetraPakJwtAuthentication(Microsoft_AspNetCore_Builder_IApplicationBuilder_Microsoft_AspNetCore_Hosting_IWebHostEnvironment)'></a>
 ## TetraPakApiAuth.UseTetraPakJwtAuthentication(IApplicationBuilder, IWebHostEnvironment) Method